LaPingvino/openteacher/BUSINESS_CARD_MODULES.md

 3. **Interface Compatibility**: Maintaining similar public interfaces to ease potential future integration
 4. **Progressive Enhancement**: Basic functionality works with placeholders, advanced features can be added incrementally

-This port represents the foundational structure needed for business card generation in OpenTeacher Go, with the major graphics rendering work remaining to be implemented.
+This port represents the foundational structure needed for business card generation in Recuerdo Go, with the major graphics rendering work remaining to be implemented.